London Summer Program 2016: Quick Summary

 Description of Courses

-None of the courses below have a prerequisite.
+None of the courses below have a prerequisite or a limit on enrollment.

 International Corporate and Financial Services Law (2 credits)